omise/omise-android/README.md

 #### Manual Tokenization

 If you have built your own credit card form you can use the SDK to manually tokenizes the card.
-First build the `Client` and supply your public key like so:
+First build the `Client` and supply your public key this way:

 ```kotlin
 private val client = Client("pkey_test_123")